1. Home

 Technology advancements unlocked better online quizzes/exams monitoring and more effortless connectivity to live classes.
 Pharmacy schools aren’t the only place for pharmacists to teach.
 Undergraduate pre-pharmacy courses, pharmacy technician school, and even nursing school could pose opportunities for remote work.
 While most of these academic positions require 1-2 years of training/residency in a pharmacy school, others can work in a different pharmacy department as a preceptor to pharmacy students to gain experience as a teacher.

-As mentioned earlier, pharmacists’ roles are evolving to many different settings that you may not learn in today’s curriculum, so these niche setting pharmacists can transition to teaching online courses as either a full-time or a part-time job.
+As mentioned earlier, pharmacists’ roles are evolving to many different settings that you may not learn in today’s curriculum.
+So, these niche-setting pharmacists can transition to teaching online courses as either a full-time or part-time job.

 Traditional and Startups